minprog/cs50x-1718-1819/info/10 Syllabus.md

 All students must ordinarily submit a fully correct solution to all problems, pass all tests and pass the quiz in order to be eligible for a satisfactory grade, unless granted an exception in writing by the course's heads.

 The final grade for this course is determined by the points scored for each module.
 Each module can earn you 1--5 points.
-For each module, several aspects are listed upon which the grading is primarily based.
+In each module, you'll find several aspects listed upon which grading is primarily based (but not exclusively!).
+From those aspects, points are determined as follows:

-5. exceptional quality on all aspects, with methodical or creative ...
+5. exceptional quality, taking into account all listed and many unlisted aspects
-4. solid quality on all aspects
+4. solid quality on most aspects, including those from earlier modules
-3. evident attention given to most aspects, with good resulting quality on some
+3. good quality on some aspects, with evident attention to most other aspects
 2. evident attention given to a few aspects
-1. minimal attention given to quality
-{: start="5" reversed=""}
+1. minimal attention given to quality as seen from the code {: start="5" reversed=""}

-Tackling the "hacker edition" of a module, if available, may earn you one extra point.
+Based on the scheme above, the maximum score for this course is determined as 20 points (4 modules times 5 points).
+Additionally, tackling the "hacker edition" of a module, if available, may earn you one extra point.
 Tests and quiz have to be passed, but have no weight in the final grade.

 ## Deadlines